mongoq/Green-Tsetlin-Machine/C-Code/README.md

 # C-Code for inference

 1.)
-Either perform a new training with the Jupyter Notebook and generate new trained_votes.h file or keep the existing.
+Either run a new training with the Jupyter Notebook and generate new 'trained_votes.h' file or keep the existing file.

 2.)
-Draw a new MIST figure 'pixel_data.h' with pixel_painter.py or keep the existing 'pixel_data.h'.
+Draw a new MIST figure 'pixel_data.h' with 'pixel_painter.py' or keep the existing 'pixel_data.h'.

 3.)
 Run 'make predict'.
-It should display a '6' as an inference result.
-Always compare 'pixel_data.h' "with your own eyes" with the inference result.
+It should display a '6' as an inference result with the existing 'pixel_data.h'.
+Always compare 'pixel_data.h' "with your own eyes" (open it with an editor) with the inference result.